act-org/dls/README.md

 ### Import Stuff

 That's it!
 You're ready to use the DLS.
-Simply import the components, constants, context, helpers, hooks, icons, styles, and types that you need:
+Simply import the components, constants, context, helpers, hooks, styles, and types that you need:

 ```jsx
 // components